 Then do a plan and allocate time and tasks – time can run away on social media.
 It will probably look like

-- 5 minutes a day to respond to anyone on @connect
+- 5 minutes a day to respond to anyone on @connect (now @notifications)

 - Once a month take half an hour to research key contacts and build lists

 - Two or three times a week – or whatever time you can spare – look at the profiles of people you are targeting.
-Reply to their comments, retweet, favorite, thank.
+Reply to their comments, retweet, like, thank.
 Allow yourself 15 to 30 minutes for this.